 In 2017, the OAG filed suit seeking to compel the U.S. Department of Energy (DOE) to publish and make effective several final energy efficiency and conservation standards for household and industrial appliances.
-DOE's energy efficiency standards significantly reduce the nation's energy consumption, resulting in substantial and crucial utility cost-savings for U.S. consumers.
+DOE's energy efficiency standards significantly reduce the nation's energy consumption, resulting in substantial and crucial utility costsavings for U.S. consumers.
 During the Obama administration, DOE had estimated that over a 30-year period these standards would result in 99 million metric tons of reduced CO2 emissions and save consumers and businesses \$8.4 billion.

 The lawsuit alleges that DOE's failure to move forward with the regulations violates the Energy Policy and Conservation Act and the Administrative Procedure Act.
 See Natural Resources Defense Council, et al. v.
 Perry, et al. (N.D.
 Ca., Case No. 3:17-cv-03404).
 A federal district court in California granted the plaintiffs' motion for summary judgment on February 18, 2018, concluding that DOE violated the Energy Policy and Conservation Act and ordering the agency to publish the standards.
 The Trump administration appealed to the Ninth Circuit, which stayed the district court's decision pending appeal.
 On October 10, 2019, the Ninth Circuit affirmed the District Court's holding that DOE was required to publish the final energy efficiency standards.
+The OAG subsequently intervened in an industry backed effort to further delay promulgation of those standards.

-The Trump Administration has also missed statutorily imposed deadlines to update energy efficiency standards for 25 categories of consumer and industrial or commercial appliances as required by the Energy Policy and Conservation Act (EPCA).
+The Trump Administration also missed statutorily imposed deadlines to update energy efficiency standards for 25 categories of consumer and industrial or commercial appliances as required by the Energy Policy and Conservation Act (EPCA).
 We joined a multistate coalition in providing DOE with notice of our intent to sue over its failure to meet these deadlines in August 2020 and sued to compel DOE to update energy efficiency standards for these categories of appliances in the Southern District of New York on November 9, 2020.
 See New York v.
 DOE, Case No. 1:20-cv-09362 (S.D.
 N.Y. filed Nov.
 9, 2020).